agentrickard/domain/README.txt

 required, but each adds functionality to the core module.

-  - Domain Configuration -- Allows you to change select system variables for each subdomain, such as files directory, offline status, footer message and default home page.
+  - Domain Configuration -- Allows you to change select system variables for each subdomain, such as offline status, footer message and default home page.

   - Domain Content -- Provides a content administration page for each subdomain, so that affiliate editors can administer content for their section of the